 Pictured: Susan Caplan Chanel necklace

-To understand how to shop vintage jewellery better (aka how to find the real stuff), I went down to the Susan Caplan showroom.
-Not only did I get to try on some of the most amazing vintage Chanel jewellery, but Susan also told me about how to spot a fake.
+To understand how to shop vintage jewellery (aka how to find the real stuff), I went down to the Susan Caplan showroom.
+Not only did I get to try on some of the most amazing vintage Chanel jewellery, but Susan Caplan also told me how to spot a fake.
 “You have to check the weight.
-If it feels heavy, it’s most likely real,” advises Susan.
-Next up, you need to check the stamp, as all real designer pieces will have a brand signature somewhere: “If it doesn’t have that, it’s not a real designer piece.”
-The only time Susan would accept a piece even if it didn’t have a stamp is if it came as part of a set (for example, earrings with necklace).
+If it feels heavy, it’s most likely real,” Caplan advised.
+Next up, you need to check the stamp, as all real designer pieces will have a brand signature somewhere.
+According to Caplan, “If it doesn’t have that, it’s not a real designer piece.”
+The only time Caplan will accept a piece without a stamp is when it comes as part of a set (for example, earrings and a necklace).

 Photo:WHO WHAT WEAR

 While most of the Susan Caplan collection is currently on my wish list (hello, vintage Chanel pieces), there are other places to shop for vintage jewellery, too.
 One of my favourite inexpensive places is Etsy, which is great for finding oversized earrings.
 I also know one editor who bought the classic Dior single pearl earring on Vestiare Collective.
 (It verifies all its items, so you know what you’re buying is real).
 But don’t just take my word for it—keep scrolling to take a look at the best places to shop vintage jewellery right now.

 As I already mentioned, Susan Caplan has one of the largest collections of vintage jewellery in the UK.
 Find Chanel earrings, necklaces and brooches, along with Dior, Givenchy and plenty more exciting designer pieces.

 You might not realise it, and it’s probably not the first place you’d think of, but John Lewis actually has a great selection of vintage pieces. and if you go to the store rather than shop online, you’ll find even more.